 Zenhaven is an all-natural latex mattress.
-Natural latex is very breathable and typically isn’t ever associated with any complaints of sleeping hot.
-As a result, this mattress overall is very breathable and provides a cool sleeping surface.
+Natural latex is very breathable and typically isn’t associated with any complaints of sleeping hot.
+True to form, this mattress is very breathable and provides a cool sleeping surface.

 If you look at the latex itself, you can see that there are little pinholes across the surface of the foam.
 This is just an extra way to let air flow through the mattress and make sure that the sleeping surface temperature never gets too hot.

 What Makes Zenhaven Stand Out?

 - It is flippable, meaning it has both a firm side and a soft side.
 This helps maximize the chances that you get the right firmness level for you.

 - It contains natural latex, which is open-celled and very breathable.
 There should be no issues with sleeping hot with this mattress

 - The mattress will be more durable than many of its competitors.
 If you are looking at your purchase as a long-term investment, then the Zenhaven really stands out.

 - The sleeping surface is immediately responsive/bouncy.
 Whether that is a good thing is a personal preference type of thing, but many people will like this aspect of the mattress.